-Once your dough is in the desired shape, lay them out on a parchment lined baking sheet.
+Once your dough is in the desired shape, lay them out on a parchment-lined baking sheet.
 They can be crowded together, but not touching.
 Place the entire cookie sheet in the freezer for 2-4 hours, until the dough is fully frozen.
 This method is called flash freezing.

 Once you flash freeze your dough, take it off the cookie sheet and place the cookie dough into a gallon sized freezer bag.
 Label the bag and stick it back in the freezer (preferably with baking instructions).
 Now you have cookie dough ready to go anytime the mood strikes.

+Yes, you can bake frozen cookie dough with thawing.
 When it’s time to bake the cookies, all you need to do is add 1-2 minutes to the overall baking time.
 There is no need to defrost the dough – just place your frozen cookie dough on a cookie sheet (spaced out this time) and bake as you would regular cookie dough.

 What is the best way to freeze cookies?

 Freezing cookies is very similar to freezing cookie dough.
 Simply lay them in an even layer on a parchment-lined cookie sheet.
 Space them close together without letting them touch.
 Freeze for 2-3 hours and then pour into a zip-top freezer bag or freezer-friendly storage container.

 Remove the desired amount of cookies from the freezer.
 Let defrost on the counter, about 30 minutes.
 Alternately, you may defrost them in the microwave at 50% power for 15-20 seconds.